 The U.S. added 678,000 jobs in February.
 It's another sign of a hot labor market

-Hiring accelerated sharply last month as U.S. employers added 678,000 jobs, the largest gain since last July, as a resilient economy continues its recovery from the stubborn coronavirus pandemic.
+Hiring accelerated sharply last month as U.S. employers added 678,000 jobs, the largest gain since last July, and a resilient economy continues its recovery from the stubborn coronavirus pandemic.

 The unemployment rate fell to 3.8% last month, from 4% in January.
 Job gains for December and January were also revised up by a total of 92,000 jobs.